 As Mafeking Pere pointed out to a Committee of Inquiry in Gisborne in 1941, and as the East Coast Commissioner himself admitted, liquidating the trust lands' indebtedness cost Ngai Tāmanuhiri more than any other people, two thirds of their lands in the hands of the Board having been sold to salvage the lands of others.
-Maraetaha 2 owners received negligible direct economic benefit from the half century of East Coast Commissioner administration: no dividends were paid from farm profits until after 1940.
-Annual dividends between 1940 and 1950 averaged 10 shillings per share: two-thirds of the beneficial owners in Maraetaha 2 Sections 3 and 6 received less than £5 once a year.
-The sole instance of assistance afforded by the East Commissioner occurred after a typhoid epidemic in 1913,
+458 Maraetaha 2 owners received negligible direct economic benefit from the half

-&lt;sup>462 Orr Nimmo, Wai 814 #A4, pp. 313, 334; see also 7.4.
+454 Orr Nimmo, Wai 814 #A4, pp. 313, 334; see also 7.4.